hinabnabih/ElderEase/README.md

 Responsive Design: Accessible on various devices

-## 💻 Tecnologies
+## Tecnologies used:

-🛠️ Technologies Used
+Technologies Used
 Frontend:
 React with TypeScript